awakedev/dnreactblog/README.md

-# A simple blog created using .NET core and React
+# A blog created using .NET core and React